bitshares/docs.bitshares.org/source/integration/SupportingFeatures.rst

 Supporting Features
 ===================

-BitShares 2.0 offers some features that will make your integration esier.
+BitShares 2.0 offers some features that will make your integration easier and more secure:

 User Issued Assets
 ------------------